threefoldfoundation/info_sdk/src/3bot_sysadmin/admin_tools/3bot_capacity_new.md

 Feel free to go to [__Grid Concept__](https://wiki.threefold.io/#/grid_concepts?id=some-examples-of-cu-and-su-in-detail) section of TF Grid Wiki to learn more about Cloud Units.

+Specify also the __Pools Time-to-live__.
+Remark: this is a theoretical value.
+It assumes that the fully reserved capacity is depleted after the indicated number of units and under the condition that the capacity is fully used.
+In practice, only the capacity that is consumed by deployed IT workloads reduces the counter.

 After you specified your workload demand, choose the token you intend to pay with.

 Remark: FreeTFT are free tokens, but also only give access to the nodes that can be paid with this token.
 So it gives access to only a subset of the grid.
 In the [TF Grid explorer](https://explorer.grid.tf) there is an indication of which nodes can be paid with FreeTFT.